3 Days Playing Mermaids in Mallorca

 Plaça Major

 Directly outside Brunchit is Plaça Major, Palma’s main square.
 Surrounded by traditional yellow buildings with green shutters, this center of city life stands where the San Felipe Neri convent was originally located.
-Today, however, you’ll find a great selection of cafes, bars and restaurants with the possibility of seeing street artists and musicians perform.
+Today, you’ll find a great selection of cafes, bars, and restaurants with the possibility of seeing street artists and musicians performing.
 As such, this is the perfect jumping off point for a quick shopping spree in Palma!

 I was on the hunt for beach attire and accessories to wear on our upcoming catamaran excursion, and found exactly what I was looking for at Stradavarius and Bossa.
-This Spanish fashion retailer reminds me of Zara in terms of the type of clothes offered and the affordable price point.
-I walked out with a teal linen button down that was perfect for the breezy boat along with a textured cream tank that has become a staple in my wardrobe.
+This Spanish fashion retailer is similar to Zara in terms of the type of clothes offered and the affordable price point.
+I walked out with a teal linen button down that was perfect for the breezy boat ride along with a textured cream tank that has become a staple in my wardrobe.
 With Bossa being our next stop, I was stoked to find colorful beaded bracelets that wouldn’t tarnish for a reasonable price!
-My travel companion and I both walked out with some new jewels, and I was devastated when I got home and realized they don’t have an online store — if I’m ever back in Palma, returning to Bossa will be at the top of my itinerary!
-Shop around until it’s time for your catamaran excursion, and make sure to head back to your lodging to change if you plan to wear a swimsuit.
+Shop around until it’s time for your catamaran excursion, and make sure to head back to your lodging to change beforehand if you plan to swim.

 Bustling street scene in front of a historic ornate building in the heart of Mallorca.